 Find the Animal One Year Old Activity Idea

 We’ve never been much of a “flash-card” family, but when my friend told us a game she plays to keep her one year old busy, I knew we’d finally found where flash cards fit in our family!
 Cooking is always an especially challenging time with my one year old.
 She’s too little to participate as much as she’d like but also doesn’t want to leave me alone.
 So I had to find something that had minimal interaction with me, but that she would feel like was a game we were playing together.

 So now, as I make dinner, I’ll spread out a bunch of flash cards – animals, colors, whatever she’s into – and call out cards for her to find.
 Then she brings them to me and she thinks we played together, while I think I finally got to make a meal without worrying about chopping off her tiny finger.
 Win, win!!

 If you’re making something sticky or icky (like have hands full of raw chicken) get a bucket or shoebox with a slit in it for your kid to drop the cards into!

-Looking for more activities to entertain your one year old?
 We LOVE these Activity Plans from Hands on as We Grow.
 They are full of activities that are appropriate for your one year old, and they even walk you through finding the extra 15 minutes to make time for play!
 Check them out here and grab yours here!